Poisson splitting by factors: Proof of Theorem Proof of Theorem 4

-In this section, we shall prove Theorem \ref{finitary} by showing that the map $\Phii$ defined in (\ref{Phii}) and used to prove Theorem {\ref{result}} and the map $\thmtwo$ defined in (\ref{defthmtwo}) and used to prove Theorem \ref{resulttwo} are both strongly finitary.
-We shall prove the following stronger result from which Theorem \ref{finitary} follows immediately.
+In this section, we shall prove Theorem \ref{finitary} by showing that the map $\Phii$ defined in (\ref{Phii}) and used to prove Theorem \ref{result} and the map $\thmtwo$ defined in (\ref{defthmtwo}) and used to prove Theorem \ref{resulttwo} are both strongly finitary.
+We shall prove the following stronger result from which Theorem \ref{finitary} follows immediately. \begin{theorem} Let $\Phii$ and $\thmtwo$ be the maps defined in (\ref{Phii}) and (\ref{defthmtwo}), respectively.
+There exists a map $T\dvtx\XX\to\N\cup\{ \infty \}$ such that if $X$ is a Poisson point process on $\R^d$ with positive intensity, then $\E T(X)$ is finite and for all $\mu, \mu'\in\XX$ such that $T(\mu) , T(\mu') < \infty$ and $\mu\ronnn_{B(\bfz,T)} = \mu'\ronnn_{B(\bfz,T)}$, we have